aplsimple/transpops/README.md

 The messages are read from a *text file* and after pressing a *hotkey* are shown one by one, in transparent mode.
-The most representative examples of the *text files* are in demos/alited/ subdirectories which result in [alited's units demo](https://github.com/aplsimple/alited/releases/download/Demos_of_alited-1.3.5/2.Units_alited-1.3.5.mp4), for example.
+The most representative examples of the *text files* are in demos/alited/ subdirectories which result in [demos of alited v1.4](https://github.com/aplsimple/alited/releases/tag/Demos_of_alited-1.4).

 First called, the popup message is displayed under the mouse pointer.
 The following messages will be displayed at the same screen coordinates if not reset with an *alternative hotkey*.